 How can I prevent hypothermia in dogs?

 To prevent canine hypothermia, provide your pooch with proper insulation, such as a warm coat or sweater.
-Avoid extended outdoor activities during freezing weather; always dry your furry friend.

 What should I do if I suspect my dog has mild hypothermia?

 Move your pup to a warm area, wrap them in blankets, and use gentle warming methods like heating pads to gradually bring up the dog's temperature.
-Avoid direct heat, and contact a vet since severe hypothermia can be life-threatening
+Avoid direct heat, and contact a vet since severe hypothermia can be life-threatening.

 Can certain dog breeds be more prone to hypothermia?